troperville

 • Conversed: "Alice is just staring off into space, muttering to herself.
 You think she has those two things on her shoulder that tell her what's good or bad?"

-• Deconstructed: Alice actually has a mental disorder.
+• Deconstructed: Alice has a mental disorder.
 When she tells her family that there is an angel and a devil telling her what to do, the family gets worried and puts her on medication.

-• Reconstructed: Alice is actually getting counseling from her parents.
+• Reconstructed: Alice has a mental disorder and receives counseling from her parents.
 She just happens to think of her mother as an angel and her father as a devil or vice versa.

 • Played For Laughs: The two characters have an Escalating War going on, and focus on attacking each other more than helping Alice think.